Smart Home Insurance Discounts: Save Money with Technology

 Insurance Company Qualifying Devices Discount Range Notes

-Allstate Cameras, leak detectors, door/window sensors Up to 5% Approved devices required
+Allstate Cameras, leak detectors, theft/fire prevention devices Up to 5% (single device); up to 15% for monitored Approved devices required

-Chubb Leak detectors, thermostats, alarms Up to 35% off certain systems Also reimburses up to $5,000 for device installation
+Chubb Leak detectors, thermostats, alarms, sprinklers Up to 35% on certain systems One of the most generous protective device programs

-State Farm ADT security, Ting electrical sensor Free 3-year Ting device + monitoring discount Program-based savings
+State Farm ADT security, Ting electrical sensor, monitored alarms Up to 15% Free Ting smart device available in many states

 American Family Qualifying safety/security devices Varies by state "Safe, Secure, Smart Home" discount program